sagemath/trac_to_gh/Issue 2278.md

 # Issue 2278: notebook -- when uploading a new worksheet be sure to set the permissions on any directories that are created to be readable by all

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2278

 Original creator: was